a20351766/mchain1.2/docs/source/build_network.rst

           errors.

-The build your first network (BYFN) scenario provisions a sample Hyperledger Fabric network consisting of two organizations, each maintaining two peer nodes, and a "solo" ordering service.
+The build your first network (BYFN) scenario provisions a sample Hyperledger Mchain network consisting of two organizations, each maintaining two peer nodes, and a "solo" ordering service.

 Install prerequisites